Arthur De Wint Foote

 Arthur De Wint Foote (1849–1933) was an American civil engineer and mining engineer who impacted the development of the American West with his innovative engineering works and entrepreneurial ventures.
 In Northern California in the late 1890s, he designed and built the North Star Mine Powerhouse, the highest capacity impulse-turbine power-plant of the time, and now a California historic landmark; within that plant he designed and installed the then-largest Pelton wheel turbine.
 Later, he designed and built Foote's Crossing, a high bridge, and Foote's Crossing Road, both now memorialized as California and U.S. landmarks.

-Early years
+Early life and education

 Born in Guilford, Connecticut, Foote's ancestry was English—from Yorkshire before 1630.
 After preparatory schooling as a youth, he attended Yale College's Sheffield Scientific School, but left in 1868 before graduating.
 From there he began his early career in business and construction ventures along the eastern seaboard of the US and in the West Indies basin.